 The Space Center in Houston has a museum and a Visitor Center, where you can see astronauts train missions, touch a real moon rock, and take a tour through NASA’s installations.
 You can buy a skip-the-line ticket here.

 One of the highlights of this famous Texas landmark is the full-scale shuttle replica mounted on top of the original shuttle carrier aircraft NASA 905.
 The space center attracts about 1 million visitors every year and 100 000 students and teachers.
 Visiting the exhibits, attractions, and hands-on activities in this huge educational entertainment complex is an experience like no other.

 By Carole Terwilliger Meyers from Travel with Carole

-Established in the 1700s by the Franciscan Order of the Catholic Church, each of the National Historic Park missions is still active and holds services.
+Established in the 1700s by the Franciscan Order of the Catholic Church, each National Historic Park mission is still active and holds services.
 Architectural styles are diverse, and interiors feature art from the Spanish colonial period.

 The Prada store, Marfa